University of Georgia vs University of Washington-Seattle Campus

 The Financial Comparison

-On cost, University of Georgia comes in at $13,936 per year (net price after aid) versus $14,091 at University of Washington-Seattle Campus - a difference of $155 annually, or roughly $620 over four years.
+Start with what you'd actually pay.
+After aid, University of Georgia runs $13,936 a year against $14,091 at University of Washington-Seattle Campus - $155 more a year, or about $620 across four years.

-Ten years after enrollment, University of Washington-Seattle Campus graduates earn a median of $78,466 compared to $68,726 at University of Georgia.
-The payback period is 5.8 years at University of Georgia versus 4.5 years at University of Washington-Seattle Campus.
+Then look at what that buys.
+Ten years after enrollment, University of Washington-Seattle Campus graduates earn a median $78,466 against $68,726 at University of Georgia.
+The cost earns itself back in 5.8 years at University of Georgia and 4.5 years at University of Washington-Seattle Campus.

-Graduates leave University of Washington-Seattle Campus with a median $14,615 in debt versus $18,500 at University of Georgia.
-The debt-to-earnings ratios are 0.41 and 0.29 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Washington-Seattle Campus owing a median $14,615 versus $18,500 at University of Georgia.
+Their debt-to-earnings ratios are 0.41 and 0.29 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers